Parents Guide to ADHD

 It’s important to note that some children respond differently to the two different stimulants used in these medications—methylphenidate and dextroamphetamine.
 Changing from one to the other, or even to a different release formula of the same basic medicine, can help reduce or eliminate side effects.

-Once an effective dosage is established, your child should be monitored periodically to make sure it’s still meeting his needs as he grows.
+Once an effective dosage is established, your child should be monitored periodically to make sure it’s still meeting her needs as she grows.

 Side effects of stimulant medications

 Stimulant medications can be very effective in reducing symptoms of ADHD, but some kids do experience adverse side effects.
 They include:

 If medication is interfering with a child’s sleep, it’s because the medication is still active at bedtime.

 If he’s taking a short-acting formula, it may mean that he is taking a second or third dose too late in the day.
 If he’s taking medication that lasts 12 or 14 hours, it may help to try one that’s not quite as long-acting.
 Sleep issues caused by the medication tend to get better over time, so it’s worth giving kids four to six weeks to see if they adjust.
 Trouble going to sleep may also be caused by kids being too stimulated at bedtime.

 - Eating issues

 Extended-release medicines, which peak about four hours after they’re taken, cause some children to lose their appetite at lunchtime.
 Some kids can compensate for this by eating a good breakfast before the medication kicks in, and eating well at the end of the day when the medicine is wearing off, at dinner and again before bedtime.
 Another option is to switch to the immediate-release tablets, which will wear off by lunch.